Fast construction on a restricted budget: Abstract

 \section{Abstract}

 We introduce a model of a controlled random graph process.
 In this model, the edges of the complete graph $K_n$ are ordered randomly and then revealed, one by one, to a player called Builder.
 He must decide, immediately and irrevocably, whether to purchase each observed edge.
 The observation time is bounded by parameter $t$, and the total budget of purchased edges is bounded by parameter $b$.
 Builder's goal is to devise a strategy that, with high probability, allows him to construct a graph of purchased edges possessing a target graph property $\cP$, all within the limitations of observation time and total budget.
-We show the following: \begin{itemize} \item Builder has a strategy to achieve minimum degree $k$ at the hitting time for this property by purchasing at most $c_kn$ edges for an explicit $c_k<k$; and a strategy to achieve it (slightly) after the threshold for minimum degree $k$ by purchasing at most $(1+\eps)kn/2$ edges (which is optimal); \item Builder has a strategy to create a Hamilton cycle if either $t\ge(1+\eps)n\log{n}/2$ and $b\ge Cn$, or $t\ge Cn\log{n}$ and $b\ge(1+\eps)n$, for some $C=C(\eps)$; similar results hold for perfect matchings; \item Builder has a strategy to create a copy of a given $k$-vertex tree if $t\ge b\gg\{(n/t)^{k-2},1\}$, and this is optimal; \item For $\ell=2k+1$ or $\ell=2k+2$, Builder has a strategy to create a copy of a cycle of length $\ell$ if $b\gg\max \{n^{k+2}/t^{k+1},n/\sqrt{t}\}$, and this is optimal. \end{itemize}
+We show the following: \begin{itemize} \item Builder has a strategy to achieve $k$-vertex-connectivity at the hitting time for this property by purchasing at most $c_kn$ edges for an explicit $c_k<k$; and a strategy to achieve minimum degree $k$ (slightly) after the threshold for minimum degree $k$ by purchasing at most $(1+\eps)kn/2$ edges (which is optimal). \item Builder has a strategy to create a Hamilton cycle at the hitting time for Hamiltonicity by purchasing at most $Cn$ edges for an absolute constant $C>1$; this is optimal in the sense that $C$ cannot be arbitrarily close to $1$.
+This substantially extends the classical hitting time result for Hamiltonicity due to Ajtai--Koml\'os--Szemer\'edi and Bollob\'as. \item Builder has a strategy to create a perfect matching by time $(1+\eps)n\log{n}/2$ while purchasing at most $(1+\eps)n/2$ edges (which is optimal). \item Builder has a strategy to create a copy of a given $k$-vertex tree if $t\ge b\gg\max\{(n/t)^{k-2},1\}$, and this is optimal; \item For $\ell=2k+1$ or $\ell=2k+2$, Builder has a strategy to create a copy of a cycle of length $\ell$ if $b\gg\max \{n^{k+2}/t^{k+1},n/\sqrt{t}\}$, and this is optimal. \end{itemize}